-Facilitamos un grupo
+Facilitamos grupo en Español, así.

-Parents and caregivers discuss the unique challenges of raising a gender non-conforming or transgender child.
+Parents/Caregivers discuss the unique challenges of raising a transgender, nonbinary or gender expansive child.
 It is an opportunity to overcome feelings of isolation and to be heard, understood, and supported by other parents.
 Issues we explore include school, legal matters, privacy, siblings, and extended family.
 Co-facilitated on a volunteer basis by parents and professional therapists with training in gender issues.

 As many of our children are in preschool, elementary, junior and high school, we are actively involved in supporting positive curriculum and parent education in these schools.
 We work closely with the Los Angeles Unified School District (LAUSD) as they implement a wide range of age-appropriate curricula.